aristosv/freqtrade/README.md

 - Telegram bot token
 - Telegram chat id.

-If you want to set up multiple bots, run the command again and set a different bot name.
+If you want to set up multiple bots, run the command again and choose a different bot name.

 ---